Leggett-Garg Macrorealism and temporal correlations: Leggett-Garg macrorealism

-where the expectation value is taken w.r.t. the state $\rho$, i.e., $\mean{\cdot}=\tr[\cdot \rho]$.
-Such a matrix satisfies a number of constraints: (a) $M\geq 0$, i.e., it is positive semidefinite, since $v^\dagger M v$ can be written in the form $\mean{C^\dagger C}$ for any vector $v$, (b) $M$ satisfies a number of linear constraints coming from the linear constraints of the PVMs, i.e., hermiticity, orthogonality, idempotence, and completeness, meaning that certain elements will either be equal to each other or equal to zero.
+where the expectation value is taken with respect to the state $\varrho$, i.e., $\mean{\cdot}=\tr[\cdot \varrho]$.
+Such a matrix satisfies two constraints: (a) $C\geq 0$, i.e., it is positive semidefinite, since $v^\dagger C v$ can be written in the form $\mean{B^\dagger B}$ for any vector $v$, (b) $C$ satisfies a number of linear constraints coming from the linear constraints of the PVMs, i.e., hermiticity, orthogonality, idempotence, and completeness, meaning that certain elements will either be equal to each other or equal to zero.
 As we showed in Eq.~\eqref{eq:seq_proj}, diagonal elements correspond to observable probabilities.

-We call $M$ a {\it moment matrix} associated with outcomes $\{q\}_q$, settings $\{s\}_s$ and length $L$ if it is a positive semidefinite matrix that satisfies the linear constraints discussed above, where all elements associated with probabilities of sequences of measurements of length $L$ appear, i.e., $M_{\bq|\bs;\bq|\bs}$, for all $\bq,\bs$ vectors of length $L$.
+We call $C$ a {\it moment matrix} associated with outcomes $\{q\}_q$, settings $\{s\}_s$ and length $L$ if it is a positive semidefinite matrix that satisfies the linear constraints discussed above, where all elements associated with probabilities of sequences of measurements of length $L$ appear, i.e., $C_{\bq|\bs;\bq|\bs}$, for all $\bq$ and $\bs$ vectors of length $L$.
 This implies that any optimization of a linear function of these probabilities, such as the maximal quantum violation of an LGI via projective measurements can be upper bounded via semidefinite programming (SDP)~\cite{Boyd2004Convex}, based on the {\it moment matrix} defined by Eq.~\eqref{eq:MM_seq}.
-However, a stronger result holds, namely, that for any moment matrix $M$ satisfying the positivity and linear constraints discussed above, one can reconstruct the quantum state and PVMs that provide the diagonal matrix entries as probabilities.
+However, a stronger result holds, namely, that for any moment matrix satisfying the positivity and linear constraints discussed above, one can reconstruct the quantum state and PVMs that provide the diagonal matrix entries as probabilities.
 This implies that the bound obtained with this method is exact.

 It is important to remark that this method makes no assumption on the dimension of the quantum system.
-In fact, an explicit solution, i.e., quantum state and PVMs, can be extracted from the explicit solution of the SDP, i.e., an optimal matrix $M^*$, and it corresponds to a Hilbert space dimension equal to the rank of $M^*$.
+In fact, an explicit solution, i.e., quantum state and PVMs, can be extracted from the explicit solution of the SDP, i.e., an optimal matrix $C^*$, and it corresponds to a Hilbert space dimension equal to the rank of $C^*$.
 This is the method for bounding temporal correlations for projective measurements introduced in \cite{BudroniPRL2013}.

 A typical example application of this method is to find the quantum bound of $3/2$ for the three-term LGI of Eq.~\eqref{eq:LGI} and, more generally, for the $N$-term inequality

 which can be derived analytically, see \cite{Araujo:2013PRA} for the classical and \cite{BudroniPRL2013} for the quantum bound.